-Chewing gum passes through the digestive system like any other food.
-Your body is able to break down some of the gum’s components, such as sweeteners and oil derivatives, but the gum’s rubber or latex base gets churned out in a matter of days.
+Chewing gum passes through the digestive system just like any other food.
+Your body is able to break down some of the gum’s components, such as sweeteners and oil derivatives.
+The gum’s rubber/latex base gets churned within a couple of days.